samualblair/python_scripts/README.md

 ## Versioning
 [![CalVer](https://img.shields.io/static/v1?label=CalVer&message=YY.0M.0D)](https://calver.org/)

+* 2025.04.21 - BugFix - Enclosed filepath/name in quotes to allow for space and other special characters for workflow 1, workflow 2, and extract
 * 2025.04.17 - Added Script for extract, modify BigDB.dat, and re-archive script for workflow 2
 * 2025.04.15 - Added BigIP tmsh to Dictionary parsing script
 * 2025.04.08 - Added BigDB.dat modify for VE change script to workflow 2